The kimono wearing experience is very popular among foreign tourists.

 If you want to walk around in a stylish kimono that gets attention, try her kimono dressing service!

-“Free Style Kimono Dressing Lesson” will be held at Engawa Sumida every weekends on April, 2017!
+“Free Style Kimono Dressing Lesson” will be held at Engawa Sumida every Saturday!
 Please see the end of this article for the details.

 A half day walk-and-eat tour in the Sumo town of Ryogoku!
 Don’t miss the historical sites, museums, and foodie destinations.
 Vol. 1